Sankofa-Bloom/choptime-mobile-menu/PRODUCT_DEVELOPMENT.md

 - As a customer, I want to browse dishes by category so I can quickly find what I want.
 - As a customer, I want to select my town and see only relevant restaurants.
 - As a customer, I want to place a custom order for dishes not on the menu.
-- As a customer, I want to confirm my order via WhatsApp for convenience.
+- As a customer, I want to confirm my order via email for convenience.
 - As an admin, I want to add/edit restaurants and dishes to keep the menu up to date.
 - As an admin, I want to manage delivery zones and pricing for accurate fees.
 - As an admin, I want to view and filter orders to monitor business performance.